 What Is a Marijuana Relapse?

-A marijuana relapse is defined as the return to marijuana use after a period of abstinence.1 Relapsing is often a part of the marijuana recovery process and should be viewed as an opportunity to gain insight into what isn’t working in your recovery.
+A marijuana relapse is defined as the return to marijuana use after a period of abstinence, or not using.1 Relapsing is often a part of the marijuana recovery process and should be viewed as an opportunity to gain insight into what is and isn’t working in your recovery.

-A number of different factors may cause someone to relapse on marijuana, including:2
+Several different risk factors may lead someone to relapse on marijuana, including:2

 - Experiencing stress.